hydraulic-institute/edb/source/02_fluid-properties-II/04_viscosity.md

 for special purposes, discussion of which is beyond the scope of this Manual.
-Viscosity conversion tables for use with the above described viscosimeters are shown in Tables IIC-3 and 4.
-A viscosity blending chart for use with oils is shown in IIC-2.
+Viscosity conversion tables for use with the above described viscosimeters are shown below.
+A viscosity blending chart for use with oils is also shown below.
 Let oil (A) have the higher viscosity and oil (B) the lower viscosity.
 Mark the viscosity of (A) and (B) on the right and left hand scales, respectively, and draw a straight line connecting the marks as shown.
 The viscosity of any blend of (A) and (B) will be shown by the intersection of the vertical line representing the percentage composition and the line described above.
-See examples 1 and 2.

 *American Society for Testing Materials, 1916 Race St., Philadelphia.